haquema/makers-javascript-fndamentals/contents/04_arrays.md

 }

 numbers.filter(isLengthValid);

+// Or, alternatively, the shorter version:

+numbers.filter((number) => {
+  return number.length <= 10;
+});
 ```

-The `filter` function will call `isLengthValid` for each phone number in the array `numbers`.
+The `filter` function will call `isLengthValid` (or the given anonymous function, in case of the alternative) for each phone number in the array `numbers`.
 You can notice `isLengthValid` is a function, but so is `filter` - we've given one function as an argument to another function.

 In JavaScript, this concept is very powerful - you might read about it in the terms of "higher-order functions".
 A *higher-order function* is a function that, like `filter`, `map` or `forEach`, takes another function in its arguments in order to do its work.

-Remember that in JavaScript, functions are considered as values of their own kind, like numbers, strings or arrays.
+Remember that in JavaScript, functions are considered as values in their own right, just like numbers, strings or arrays.
 Hence we can give functions to other functions.

 ## Exercise - a search engine for candies